cyberyurei2000/mpv-osc-clock/README.md

 ### Example

-Here is an example of a configuration file, which would be placed in `script-opts/osc-clock.conf`:
+Here some examples of configuration files, which would be placed in `script-opts/osc-clock.conf`:

 ```ini
 font=Globoface 2002